Leeds City and its workings

 Click on the image for an enlargement

-Ex-NER G5 No.E7274 (Neville Hill) was captured at Leeds City station in 1948 with a local train although it's impossible to tell which of the three routes would have been taken: towards Wetherby, Selby or Castleford via Ledston.
+Ex-NER G5 No.E7274 (Neville Hill) was captured at Leeds City station in 1948 with a local train although it's impossible to tell which of the three routes would have been taken: towards Wetherby, Selby or Castleford via Kippax.
 The BR period would see a decline in these Leeds Outer Suburban services and abandonment, despite arrival of the DMU, and many years later, a certain regret.
 Photo: Author's collection.

 Click on the image for an enlargement

-A Newcastle-Liverpool express draws into Leeds City behind A3 No 60088 Book Law.
+Now routed the through Wetherby, a Newcastle-Liverpool express draws into Leeds City behind A3 No 60088 Book Law.
 The date is not known but all the stock, Gresley and BR Mk.1, is carrying the post-1957 maroon livery.
 1961-63 is likely when the loco was at Heaton and Gateshead.

 The strengthener behind the tender is a late 1930s Gresley TK built on the steel angle underframe and it looks like the roof was recently painted with white lead, or simply a very pale version of grey?
 Photo: Kenneth Field.